fjp/fjp.github.io/collections/_fpv-quad/fpv-glossar.md

 ## ESC

 The Electronic Speed Controller (ESC) is conected to the [PDB](/projects/fpv-quad/fpv-glossar/#pdb) and controls the speed of a motor by adjusting its rpms (rotation per minutes).
 A quad copter uses four ESCs which can be part of the [Flight Controller](/projects/fpv-quad/fpv-glossar/#flight-controller).
+The input signal to the ESC comes from the Flight Controller, which tells the ESC at which speed a motor should run.

 ## Flight Controller